giovifav/moonscape/readme.md

             playback = { 8, 16 }, -- random playback between 8 and 16 seconds
             playback = 5, -- playback every 5 seconds
-            playback = "loop", -- the sound will loop forever, playback = "playlist", -- the sound will be added to the tape playlist, schedule playback will be ignored
+            playback = "loop", -- the sound will loop forever, playback = "playlist", -- the sound will be added to the tape playlist, schedule playback  and position will be ignored
             ----------------------------------------------------------------------------------------------
             -- SCHEDULE PLAYBACK------------------------------------------------------------------------------------------------------------------------------
             -- set the hours ( in 24H format) in that the sound will played